jessebahr/remote-express/readme.md

 * unsigned long code - The keycode (see the tutorial above to get this)
 * void (*cb) (unsigned long code) - The function to call, i.e. void cb(unsigned long code){}

-onhold(code, everyMicro, cb)
+onhold(code, everyMillis, cb)
 ----------------------------
 Setup a handler for holding down the button signified by the given keycode.
-The function cb will be called as often as "everyMicro" while a holding-down code is being received.
+The function cb will be called as often as "everyMillis" while a holding-down code is being received.

 _Arguments:_
 * unsigned long code - The keycode
-* unsigned long everyMicro - How often to call the callback function in microseconds.
+* unsigned long everyMillis - How often to call the callback function in milliseconds.
 Note that this is a lower limit.
 * void (*cb) (unsigned long code, unsigned long ms) - The function to call whenever the key is being held down.
-The callback will be called with the keycode that was held (the original, not the repeater), and the number of microseconds since it was originally pressed. ex: , i.e. void cb(unsigned long code, unsigned long ms){}
+The callback will be called with the keycode that was held (the original, not the repeater), and the number of milliseconds since it was originally pressed. ex: , i.e. void cb(unsigned long code, unsigned long ms){}

 onhold(code, cb)
 ----------------